andrea-allen/compressnets/README.md

 This example is just to show how to use the package.
 In practice, 3 starting snapshots is unrealistic as there wouldn't be a need to use an algorithm for compressing 3 snapshots into 2, so this example just demonstrates package usage in a simple way.
 See below for a usage demo using a built-in sample network.

+To use `compressnets`, install the package via the PyPi (or TestPyPi) index via `pip install -i https://test.pypi.org/simple/ compressnets`.

 The core elements of `compressnets` are the objects, `network.TemporalNetwork` and `network.Snapshot`, and the algorithm `compression.Compressor.compress(...)`.